On Computing the Elimination Ideal Using Resultants with Applications to Gr\"obner Bases: Introduction

 \section{Introduction}

-The aim of the work presented in this paper is to study the elimination ideal by the use of resultants.
-This is part of the elimination problem, which is an old and central topic in polynomial algebra.
+The aim of the work presented in this paper is to study elementary relations between resultants and elimination ideals.
+Given an ideal~$I$ in a polynomial ring with indeterminates $x_1, \dotsc, x_n$, we call first elimination ideal of~$I$ the intersection $I \cap \KK[x_2, \dotsc, x_n]$.
+Understanding such ideals is part of the so-called elimination problem, an old and central topic in polynomial algebra.

-Historically the motivation comes from the solution of polynomial systems and the desire to reduce the solution of a system in $n$ variables to the solution of a system in less variables.
-In this context, many different tools appeared and in this paper we investigate some of the connections between them.
-The two objects we will focus on are the first elimination ideal and the resultant.
+Historically the motivation for investigating such a problem comes from the polynomial systems solving and the desire to reduce a system in~$n$ variables to another one involving less variables.
+In this context, many different tools appeared, such as resultants and Gr\"obner bases.

-The problem has been considered among others by Sylvester, Bezout, Dixon, Macaulay and van der Waerden \cite{vander1}.
-W. Gr\"obner wrote an article on this topic in 1949 \cite{groebner}.
-A review of the topic has been given in Emiris and Mourrain \cite{emiris-mourrain}.
-Gelfand, Kapranov and Zelevinski in \cite{gkz} give a modern view and review of resultants.
+The problem of defining and investigating the notion of resultant has been considered, among others, by Sylvester, Bezout, Dixon, Macaulay and van der Waerden (see~\cite{clo-uag}).
+Gr\"obner focused on elimination ideals in~\cite{groebner}.
+A modern view of the theory of resultants was given by Gelfand, Kapranov and Zelevinski in~\cite{gkz}.
+A survey paper by Emiris and Mourrain \cite{emiris-mourrain} discusses determinantal representations of resultants and related computational questions.

-From an algebraic point of view, the elimination problem is the problem of computing the first elimination ideal.
-Geometrically we are considering the relation between the varieties of $I$ and $\ei{1}$, i.e., the \textit{solutions of the system} and the \textit{solutions of the elimination ideal}.

-\gbs will play a central role in our efforts to tackle the elimination problem.
-They were introduced by Buchberger in his PhD thesis \cite{bb-gb}.
-Also he gave an algorithm to compute a \gbd \gbs have many important properties, the one we will use most extensively is the elimination property \cite{bb-system}.
-The elimination property says that we can compute a \gb for the elimination ideal algorithmically using Buchberger's algorithm \cite{bb-system}.
-Nevertheless, this way of computing a basis of the elimination ideal has two drawbacks.
-Firstly, one computes a \gb of the ideal first and then discards most of the polynomials in the basis, which computationally is an overkill.
-We note that the computation is in $n$ rather than $n-1$ variables and \gb computation is doubly exponential in the number of variables \cite{mayr-meier}.
-Secondly, it provides very little intuition about what the elimination ideal represents.
-Our goal is to explicitly compute a basis for $\ei{1}$, the first elimination ideal of a given ideal $I$.